ramon-astudillo/vimbox/README.md

 * `vimbox --cached ls /path/`

-* Unit test with back-end and editor mock-ups

 * Increased privacy: encrypt/decrypt inside `vim` using `vim -x`
     - differentiate editor-encryption from normal encryption
     - `vimbox -x` (`password is not None` no longer will be a good flag)